-The directors who served at any time during the financial year are as noted below:
+The Directors who served throughout the financial year are as noted below:

 - Professor Richard Conroy

-- Séamus P. Fitzpatrick
+- Séamus P. FitzPatrick

 - Maureen T.A.
 Jones

 - Dr. Sorċa Conroy

 - Louis J. Maguire

-- James P. Jones (resigned 18 December 2017)
+- Brendan McMorrow (appointed 15 November 2018)

-Séamus P. Fitzpatrick retires from the Board of Directors by rotation and, being eligible, offers himself for re-election at the forthcoming Annual General Meeting of the Company.
-Brendan McMorrow, who was appointed to the Board of Directors on 15 November 2018, retires in accordance with the Company's Articles of Association and, being eligible, offers himself for election at the forthcoming Annual General Meeting of the Company.
+Dr. Sorca Conroy retires from the Board of Directors by rotation and, being eligible, offers herself for re-election at the forthcoming Annual General Meeting of the Company.
+Louis J. Maguire who retires from the Board of Directors by rotation will not seek re-election at the forthcoming Annual General Meeting of the Company.

+Howard Bird, who was appointed to the Board of Directors on 17 September 2019, retires in accordance with the Company's Articles of Association and, being eligible, offers himself for election at the forthcoming Annual General Meeting of the Company.

 Except as disclosed in the following tables, neither the Directors nor their families had any beneficial interest in the share capital of the Company.
-Apart from Directors remuneration (detailed in Note 2 and Note 4) and a loan from a shareholder (who is also a Director which is detailed in Note 12), there here have been no contracts or arrangements entered into during the financial year in which a Director of the Company had a material interest.
+Apart from Directors remuneration (detailed in Note 2 and Note 4) and loans from shareholders (who are also Directors which are detailed in Note 11), there here have been no contracts or arrangements entered into during the financial year in which a Director of the Company had a material interest.